citahub/cita/docs/en-US/contracts_guide/permission.md

 * Parameters

-    `address contract` - The contract address of the resource
+    `address` - The contract address of the resource

-    `bytes4 function-hash` -  The function signature of the resource
+    `bytes4` -  The function signature of the resource

 * Returns